Woking: Media

-The Woking News and Mail was first published in 1894 as The Woking News and was later merged with its rival, The Woking Mail to create the combined title.
+The Woking News and Mail was first published in 1894 as The Woking News and was later merged with its rival, The Woking Mail, to create the combined title.
 In March 2011, it was closed by its owners, Guardian Media Group, but two months later, it was restarted as a monthly newspaper by local businessman, Philip Davies.
 Weekly editions resumed in November 2012 and in May 2017 the Woking News and Mail had a print circulation of 2,500.
 Tindle Newspapers Ltd acquired the paper in October 2022.

 Music

 The members of The Jam met as students at Sheerwater County Secondary School in the early 1970s.
 They began to perform in working men's clubs in Woking, before releasing their first single in 1977.
 Their 1982 UK Number 1 single "Town Called Malice" describes the experiences of the band growing up in Woking.
 Lead singer, Paul Weller named his 1995 album Stanley Road after the street where he grew up.

+Rick Parfitt was a singer-songwriter and the rhythm guitarist for Status Quo, co-writing many of their record-breaking number of UK chart singles.
+He was born in Woking and grew up on the Elmsbridge estate, near Woking FC's stadium.
+Like the aforementioned members of The Jam, Parfitt started his career playing the same working men's clubs but as a solo singer.
+After his death in 2016, he was memorialised with a blue plaque in Woking town centre.
+Parfitt's son said that he and his dad "always came back" to Woking and that his dad loved the town.
+Parfitt's father was close friends with Weller's father and their two sons were also friends.

-Other musicians born in Woking, include Rick Parfitt, singer-songwriter and rhythm guitarist for Status Quo, and songwriter Les Reed, who wrote the songs "It's Not Unusual" and "Delilah" for Tom Jones.
+Other musicians include Les Reed, who wrote the songs "It's Not Unusual" and "Delilah" for Tom Jones.
 The pop group, the Spice Girls, began their musical careers in 1994, with dance rehearsals at the Trinity Studios in Knaphill.
 The venue is now known as the Woking Youth Arts Centre.

 Public art

-Among the works of public art in the town are a series of polychrome statues by Woking-born sculptor, Sean Henry.
-Initially the sculptures were intended to be displayed on a short-term basis as part of an art trail, but in November 2017 the borough council announced it had agreed to buy the statues and display them in the town on a permanent basis.
+Among the works of public art in the town are a series of polychrome statues by Woking-born sculptor Sean Henry.
+Initially, the sculptures were intended to be displayed on a short-term basis as part of an art trail, but in November 2017, the borough council announced it had agreed to buy the statues and display them in the town on a permanent basis.
 At either end of the Bedser Bridge over the Basingstoke Canal, there are statues of cricketing brothers, Sir Alec and Eric Bedser by Allan Sly.
 Sir Alec is shown bowling on the south bank and Eric batting on the north bank.
 The Winning Shot, by Christine Charlesworth, depicts the wheelchair basketball player, Ade Adepitan, and celebrates the London 2012 Paralympic Games.